 10 Best Monuments Everyone Must See In India

 Indian history witnessed various dynasties at different times.
-Imprints of different rulers and different dynasties can be seen in the kind of monuments they built and have left behind.
-Some of those have stood the wrath of times to survive in good shape while many others have crumbled – some more, some less.
+Imprints of different rulers and different dynasties can be seen in the kind of monuments they built and left behind.
+Some of those have stood the test of times to survive in good shape while many others have crumbled and are mostly in ruins.

-It is an arduous task to choose 10 best monuments in India.
-There are so many wonderful monuments and to choose 10 among them is always going to be a difficult one.
-Here is a list of 10 best monuments Excursion2India has chosen.
+It is an arduous task to choose 10 best monuments in India because there are so many wonderful monuments to choose from.
+But based on our knowledge and experience, here is a list of 10 best monuments you must see in India.
+You have to just ask Excursion2India to arrange your tour to cover each of these.

+10 Best Monuments Everyone Must See In India